stat545ubc-2022/assignment-b3-dwaynet87/README.md

 2. Adjusting the ui widget so that users can search for multiple product types simultaneously.
 3. Converts the static table into an interactive table whereby users van control the number of indexes presented and curate search feature e.g. by the letter "s".
 4. For better presentation, the colour was added to the histogram visuals to display by product type.
+5. Changed the theme for a warmer appearance.
+6. Added an image to UI.
+7. Added a summary text of the search results.
+8. Added Tab panel so the user can decide how they want to view the data graphically (histogram) or in table form.

 ## Data
 The dataset utilized is a cleaned and curated version of the products sold by BC Liquor Store and is provided OpenDataBC.
 The data used to developed the app is available on github and can be read in from using the read.csv finction in r: